 We know that many schools want, understandably, training that is bespoke to their context.
 Every school is different: the location, the intake and the ethos to name but a few.
-The packages give all teachers the knowledge to be able to interpret and use CEM assessment data to improve the outcomes of the pupils they teach.
-However, the bespoke training we include is delivered in the context of the school we visit.
-In our Pro package, this is in the form of a 2-hour webinar and our Pro+ package includes a one-day in-school visit.
+The package gives ALL STAFF the knowledge to be able to interpret and use CEM assessment data to improve the outcomes of the pupils they teach.
+However, the bespoke training we provide is delivered in the context of the school we visit.

 When we visit a school, or deliver bespoke training, we send a planning survey beforehand in order to create a session that meets the needs of those attending.
 We understand that different stakeholders, such as teachers, senior leaders, heads of department, governors and parents will all use CEM data differently, hence a one-size-fits-all session would not be appropriate.

 We can also use the school’s data that we’re visiting.
 We find that sessions are even more meaningful for teachers when delivered in the context of pupils that they know and teach – and this way we can really emphasise the link between the data and the professional judgement of teachers.
 We can also advise on potential strategies that may help pupils with particular CEM profiles.

 Different stakeholders use different parts of the data and our sessions can reflect that, perhaps using intake data with HoDs or value-added with senior leaders.
 The planning survey also has space to name pupils whose data could be of particular interest to look at, and those to avoid (such as sons and daughters of colleagues).